John R. Biello, Acting Commissioner

 PricewaterhouseCoopers (New York, NY)

 Tov Haueisen is a partner with PricewaterhouseCoopers LLP’s State and Local Tax practice in New York, where he specializes in state and local audit defense and consulting.
 Tov leads PwC’s New York Metro State and Local Tax practice and co-leads the National Reverse Income Tax (“RITA”) Practice.
 Tov works with his clients in all facets of state and local tax including multistate consulting, audit defense/appeals, compliance, planning, return reviews, tax accounting and transactional accounting.
 Tov is the lead state tax partner on a variety of Fortune 500 clients.
 He looks to help companies identify state tax opportunities that are consistent with the overall business objectives.
 Tov is a frequent speaker to various organizations including COST, TEI, and IPT.
-Prior to joining another Big Four, Tov worked at General Electric Company and had responsibility for state income and franchise tax audits and planning for the General Electric Financial Services group of businesses.
+Prior to re-joining public accounting, Tov worked at General Electric Company and had responsibility for state income and franchise tax audits and planning for the General Electric Financial Services group of businesses.
 He has an undergraduate degree from Bryant University.
-He also holds an MBA and law degree.
+He also holds a master’s degree in Business Administration from the University of Connecticut and law degree from Concord Law School.
+Tov is currently a trustee on the Citizens Budget Commission in NY.

 Joseph Huddleston, Executive Director